lara-press/docs/sidebars.md

 {

     /**
-     * An array of sidebars to be loaded as Wordpress sidebars.
+     * An array of sidebars to be loaded as WordPress sidebars.
      *
      * @see LaraPress\Sidebars\SidebarServiceProvider for proper structure
      * @var array